ImJustLo/HCVE/README.md

 **Why?**
 I just needed a good engine to base my games off of, and I decided to make it open source.

+> [!WARNING]
+> This engine will take a while to complete and may contain bugs!!\
+> Post a issue if a problem does arise.

 </p>